gedeondt/EventCRM/README.md

       └─ project-client/
 ```

-- **server.ts** registers each slice as an Express router.
+- **server.ts** registers each aggregate as an Express router.
-- Inside `slices/` every file implements part of the command and event flow.
+- Inside `aggregates/` each aggregate is composed of slices implementing the command and event flow.

 ## Event Store